mysto/node-fpe/README.md

 but draft ACVP test vectors have been used for testing FF3-1.
 It is expected the final NIST standard will provide updated test vectors with 56-bit tweak lengths.

-## Requires

-This project was built and tested with Node.js 12 and later versions.
-It requires the crypto library:

 ## Installation

 `npm install ff3`